khulnasoft/khulnasoft/doc/dev/background-information/git_gc.md

 The frequency of both these modes of operation is controlled by an environment variable `SRC_REPOS_JANITOR_INTERVAL` - which is set to 1 minute by default.
 But if the job itself takes longer than the interval, then we ensure to wait for it to finish and then wait for the interval as determined by the environment variable to expire before launching a new iteration of that job.

-However the third and final mode of operation is git's default behaviour and is not controlled by Sourcegraph.
+However the third and final mode of operation is git's default behaviour and is not controlled by Khulnasoft.
 The value of `SRC_REPOS_JANITOR_INTERVAL` has no effect on its frequency.

 If both `SRC_ENABLE_GC_AUTO` and `SRC_ENABLE_SG_MAINTENANCE` are enabled or disabled at the same time, we fall back to the default value of the `gc.auto` flag - `6700`, indicating the number of loose objects above which `git gc --auto` will automatically start repacking them.
 The frequency of this depends on the frequency and volume of updates to the repository.
 However, it should be noted that this is not the only heuristic monitored by `git` to decide if it should run `git gc --auto` or not.
 For more information, see: _[git-gc(1)](https://www.man7.org/linux/man-pages/man1/git-gc.1.html)_.